Today’s delicious dish – Big Biscuits

 - 3 Big Biscuits, split and warmed

-Heat olive oil in large skillet.
+Heat large skillet.
 Add sausage and brown, breaking up into small chunks as it cooks.
 Stir in flour and spices and cook until flour begins to brown, stirring often.
 Add chicken broth and stir well, cooking until it starts to thicken.
 Add Fat-Free Half and Half, white wine, water, and Kitchen Bouquet seasoning.
 Cook, stirring often, until you have a thick gravy (about 10 minutes).
 Taste and correct seasonings, if necessary.

 Serve on warm Big Biscuits that have been split.